 The Shelf Help program is largely funded by the generosity of the Boston Book Festival community.
 Each year, we reach out to festival-goers both at the festival in October and through our social media platforms to help us purchase as many books as possible for these struggling school libraries.

 Here’s how you can help: Donate to the Shelf Help program by visiting BBF’s donate page.
-Upon checking out, select “Make this a gift” and designate “Shelf Help” as the gift recipient in the appropriate box.
+Upon checking out, enter “Shelf Help” in the “Donation Notes” field, and we’ll make sure your donation is directed appropriately!